DeMoehn/BOSE-alarm-and-control/README.md

 - Now use `sudo apt-get update && sudo apt-get upgrade` to update the PI

 ## Install NodeJS & NPM
-- Download the latest NodeJS file with `wget http://nodejs.org/dist/latest-v4.x/node-v4.4.0-linux-armv7l.tar.gz`
+- Download the latest NodeJS file with `wget http://nodejs.org/dist/latest-v4.x/node-v4.4.0-linux-armv7l.tar.gz` (It depends on your Raspberry PI if you need a version for ARM6, ARM7 or ARM8)
 - Unpack the file with `tar -xvf node-v4.4.0-linux-armv7l.tar.gz`
 - Change to the directory with `cd node-v4.4.0-linux-armv7l`
 - Copy the files to "/usr/local" with `sudo cp -R * /usr/local/`